rhv9/book/pages/AdministratingMicrosoftEntraID/users_and_groups.md

 A guest user is a user who is invited by email.
 The invited user will then have to accept the invite.

+3. Hybrid

+These are users that have been synced with on-premise ADDS.

 ## Service Principals
+> Note!
+There is a difference between Security Principal and Service Principal.
+Security principal is an umbrella term for any object that is requesting access to a resource.
+So these are users, groups, service principal and managed identities.

-Service principals are special identities created for applications to use when trying to authenticate to developed applciations.
+Service principals are special identities created for applications to use when trying to authenticate to developed applications.
 Its login credentials consist of a client ID and client secret.

 ## Groups